505e06b2/neemscript/README.md

 There's a makefile that should `just work` by default; it just uses your system gcc...
 Well, it would be your "cc"
 Neemscript is confirmed to compile on `Windows 7 x86_64` (MinGW & Cygwin), `Xubuntu 14.04 x86` (GCC), `Android 6.0 armhf` (Termux Clang) and `the Web` (Emscripten)

+To build the executable, run `make` without a target
 If you want a dynamic library, use `make dlib` or if you want static, use `make slib`
+You can build all 3 with `make all`

 Linking against the dynamic library is easy, you can even use a C compiler:
 ```Bash
 cd neemscript/cpp